 Our safeguarding policy is available on our website.
 The policy is reviewed annually by senior managers and an independent senior social worker who also provides professional supervision for Welcare's social workers.
 The policy is updated in line with regulatory and legislative changes and is approved by the Services Committee of the Board of Trustees.
 Welcare has a named Service Manager with responsibility for and oversight of all safeguarding matters within Welcare.
 The Vice-Chair of Welcare and Chair of the Services Committee holds Board level responsibility for safeguarding.
-During the year, an independent safeguarding consultant carried out an audit of all Welcare's services in line with recommendations in Section 11 of the Children Act 2004.
+During 2017-2018, an independent safeguarding consultant carried out an audit of all Welcare's services in line with recommendations in Section 11 of the Children Act 2004.
 The safeguarding audit takes place every three years to ensure that standards are maintained throughout Welcare and that any safeguarding risks are addressed.
+The next audit will take place during 2020-2021.